RightToAskOrg/AccountsAndDMs/e2e.md

 6. DeviceA sends subKeyA Public Key Certificate to the platform to be recorded in its record of active subKeyCerts.
 (For additional security a certificate transparency service could be used to record all subkeys generated)
 7. DeviceA sends the signed Public Key certificate of DeviceB to the platform to be recorded as a linked device.

-VT: Strongly agree subkey signing is much better than sharing the private key.
-Are you envisaging that each DeviceB gets a separate subKeyA, or that one subKeyA is used to sign all requests?
-I guess the latter makes revocation (somewhat) easier, but we could also just revoke DeviceB certs.

 When a device wishes to send to DeviceA it performs the following: (VT: DeviceB?
 Or just Alice generally?)

 1. Sesame protocol as before, i.e. construct messages for any known devices and send to the platform.
 If the platform contains a different list of devices it will reject the message and return the full list of deviceIds and their corresponding public key certificates.